-- Regular PSCHE teaching following the agreed scheme of work and SEAL resource - Taking part in national anti bullying week - Awareness through anti bullying assemblies - Circle time - Drama/role play activities - Playground buddies for children who are experiences difficulties settling into school and use of friendship stop - The following of the whole school behavior policy which includes using praise and rewards to reinforce good behavior. - Encouraging the whole school community to model appropriate behaviour towards one another. - Sharing the key messages from the child friendly Anti-bullying leaflet as created by the schools council.
+- Regular PSHE teaching following the agreed scheme of work - Taking part in national anti-bullying week - Awareness through anti bullying assemblies - Circle time - Drama/role play activities - Playground buddies for children who are experiences difficulties settling into school and use of friendship stop - The following of the whole school behaviour policy which includes using praise and rewards to reinforce good behaviour. - Encouraging the whole school community to model appropriate behaviour towards one another. - Sharing the key messages from the child friendly Anti-bullying leaflet as created by the school's council.

-7. Monitoring of Policy
+8 Monitoring of Policy

-This policy will be monitored by the Senior Leadership Team and through staff meetings and will be reviewed annually.
+This policy will be monitored by the Senior Leadership Team and through staff meetings and will be reviewed regularly.